skrey/yellow-extensions/snippets/pagelist/README.md

 Pagelist snippet
 ================
-List of pages and images for website
+List of pages with image preview.

 How do I install this?
 ----------------------